surfer77/fren-pet-docs/docs/Overview/bonk.md

 You have a 40% chance of winning the bonk, while your opponent with a higher level has a 60% chance of winning.

-The bonk winner gets 0.5% of the loser score.
+The bonk winner gets 0.5% of the loser score and score directly effect ETH rewards